 You're going to love how easy this sweet cocktail is to mix up.
 You only need two ingredients, a cocktail shaker, some ice, and a frosty martini glass!
 The recipe features UV Green Apple Vodka, that brilliant green-colored vodka with the sweet taste of apples that is on nearly every liquor shelf and very affordable.
 The caramel flavoring comes from butterscotch schnapps, another staple in the modern bar.

 When these two spirits come together, you're left with a cocktail that can only be described as yummy.
 It's a fun one to share with friends or mix up for yourself whenever you get a craving for a drink that's delectably sweet and fruity.

 1 ounce butterscotch schnapps

-Caramel candy, garnish
+Caramel candy, for garnish

-Green apple slice, garnish
+Green apple slice, for garnish